Fleas: Quick Facts

 • The eggs often fall off of the host and can be found in the yard, bedding, carpeting or blankets.

 • Yes.
-Fleas bites can not only be uncomfortable, fleas can also carry diseases such as bubonic plague.
+Flea bites can not only be uncomfortable, they can also carry diseases such as bubonic plague.
 While there are few cases reported today, this disease killed about one-third of the population of Europe during the 14th century.
 Additionally, they can spread the bacterial disease murine typhus, which is transmitted to humans through infected rats

 • When it comes to pets, fleas can also serve as an intermediate host for tapeworm.